top of page

 Photo: Alex Brenner

 Elsewhere on the ship, things weren't going quite so smoothly.
 Our fuel cells had nearly depleted, and a sudden loss of power ship-wide meant that new ones needed to be dispatched from a neighbouring allied ship via the Comms Officer, who had to quickly broker a deal that would keep us operational.
-With freshly charged fuel cells now in hand, we found ourselves running down the hallways of the USC Havock as fast as we could to restore the ships functions.
+With freshly charged fuel cells now in hand, we found ourselves running down the hallways of the UCS Havock as fast as we could to restore the ships functions.
 We were told about several other scenarios in which crew members would need to leave their posts in order to keep the ship working as required - adding more pressure to what is already an intense experience.

 In the event that a group find themselves in an unbeatable situation, or the ship falls into complete disrepair, there is of course one last resort - the self-destruct.
 Never ones to turn down an opportunity, our group were more than happy to see all our previous hard work go up in flames at the mere mention of being able to detonate a bomb on-board the ship.
 Once armed, we had just 60 seconds to evacuate the ship and ensure our safety in the escape pod.